Magic-Association/fcg/README.md

 ### Bot

-1. Go to the [Discord Developer Portal](https://discord.com/developers/applications), then navigate to "Bot" and generate and copy the bot token
+1. Go to the [Discord Developer Portal](https://discord.com/developers/applications), then navigate to "Bot", generate and copy the bot token
 2. Include `BOT_TOKEN` and`CLIENT_ID` values in your `.env` file
 3. Start the bot with `pnpm run dev:bot`

 ### Website

-1.Go to the [Discord Developer Portal](https://discord.com/developers/applications), then navigate to "OAuth2" and generate the client secret
+1. Go to the [Discord Developer Portal](https://discord.com/developers/applications), then navigate to "OAuth2" and generate the client secret
 2. Include `CLIENT_SECRET` and `CLIENT_ID` values in your `.env` file
 3. Add `http://localhost:3000/api/auth/callback/discord` as a redirect URI
 4. To test with database, see the below section